lucasrbennion/ssa-unit6/README.md

 python tests.py
 ```

-The terminal output has been captured as evidence in the "Testing Resuls.docx"
+The terminal output has been captured as evidence in the "Unit 6 - Individual Project Code Development - Testing Results - Lucas Bennion.docx"

 ---